StarterSquad/ngseed/README.md

 ## Tests

-Tests use Jasmin and Chai (optional, can be enabled per spec) for assertions.
+Tests use Jasmin for assertions.